 You’ll need a water tank and a way to fill it with fresh water.
 The smallest system is typically less than $100 and includes a 20-gallon tank, 5-foot garden hose, and built-in pump that can be attached to your kitchen faucet or electric hookups at the campsite.
 This allows you to fill up your tank at any faucet or hookup available.
 Large 40-gallon tanks are also available if you’re planning on dry camping for a longer period of time.

 This is one of our favorite options.
-These toilets are made to be self-contained and can be used by multiple people for up to 10 days before they need to be emptied.
+Did you know that flushing a regular toilet once uses 3 gallons of water?
+Waterless toilets are made to be self-contained and can be used by multiple people for up to 10 days before they need to be emptied.
 If you’re not looking for an immediate solution, this could also work if you plan on using Walmart or Cracker Barrel parking lots.
 You can purchase these units for under $100, and the best part is that you only have to empty it every 10 days or so.

 Solar Panel Kit